cmorten/deno-rollup/README.md

 Please refer to the official [Rollup Documentation](https://rollupjs.org).

+Known deviations from Rollup:

+- Deno code support: TypeScript and URL imports supported out-of-the-box.
+- CLI does not currently support some nested "dot" flags, namely: `--no-treeshake.*`, `--watch.*` and `--no-watch.*`.
+- CLI does not currently support the `--plugin` flag.
+- Some warnings have yet to be implemented.

+Where further deviations / incompatibility are found, please raise an issue.

 ## Plugins

 A suite of deno-rollup compatible plugins are available in the [plugins](./plugins) directory.